Ciscoo45/chauffage-home-assistant/README.md

+Forks here:

-. main : with different mode names, and single Absence mode
+.
+Presence-Absence (default, this one): with different mode names, and single Absence mode [ProdOk]

-. branch : with 2 different program for the Presence mode, Weekdays Vs Weekend
+.
+Week-Vs-WE (branch): support for multiple schedules for the Presence mode (ex Weekdays & Weekend) [WorkInProgress]

 Thanks Argonaute for this beautiful work and tuto!!